Muhammad-Ahmad-Jutt/E-Drug-Store-Administration/README.md

     4. Also can change the size of the window according to your need and want

-If your doing for contribution to open source project then you can
+2. If your doing for contribution to open source project then you can

-    add the icons to the windows title bar enhance any type of functionality after discussion can create a more attractive gui
+        add the icons to the windows title bar

+        enhance any type of functionality

+        can create a more attractive gui